-ACCOMMODATION Luxury Private Camps, Tipi Tent Camps
+ACCOMMODATION Luxury Private Camps

-ACTIVITIES Wildlife, birding, hiking
+ACTIVITIES Wildlife, birding, hiking, nomadic cultures

-The Altai Mountains are habitat to snow leopards.
-Takhi wild horses have been reintroduced to the Khomyn Tal.
+The Altai Mountains are habitat to Snow Leopards.
 Saiga Antelope still roam the dry steppes, an ice-age survivor, with a bulbous almost trunk-like nose uniquely adapted to extreme cold and heat.
 With the largest reed-beds in Central Asia and the diversity of landscapes, the Great Lakes Basin and neighboring mountains offer great birding.

 We would love to tailor a custom trip to the West for you